Engr-Naeem-Ullah/XAI-Ozone-XDeepSpecT/README.md

+About This Repository

 This repository contains supplementary materials for our paper:
 "A Novel Explainable Deep Learning Method Based on Spectral Co-Clustering for Ozone Time Series Forecasting."

 The paper introduces a deep learning framework for time series forecasting, focusing on ozone concentration prediction.
 Our approach enhances both accuracy and interpretability using spectral co-clustering.
 We also introduce XDeepSpecT, a novel explainability method that helps reveal key temporal dependencies and feature relationships.

 Contents
-📂 Datasets (Permission Required)
+Datasets (Permission Required)
 The datasets used in this study are included in this repository.

-⚠️ Important: If you want to use these datasets, you must request permission first.
+Important: If you want to use these datasets, you must request permission first.

-📂 Extended Explainability Tables
+Extended Explainability Tables
 Detailed tables showing the spectral co-clustering results for all stations.

-📂 Co-Clustering Outputs
+Co-Clustering Outputs
 The sub-groups (co-clusters) identified for each dataset.

 These outputs provide insights into how data is grouped based on spectral similarities.

-📂 High-Quality Figures (XDeepSpecT Visualizations) High-resolution figures for all stations' data, showing the explainability results of XDeepSpecT.
+High-Quality Figures (XDeepSpecT Visualizations) High-resolution figures for all stations' data, showing the explainability results of XDeepSpecT.

 These figures illustrate how spectral co-clustering improves model interpretability.